AlperTekeli/udacity-continuous-control/report.md

 It was quite challenging to achieve stable learning with DDPG, especially with regards to hyperparameter tuning.

-Based on paper "Benchmarking Deep Reinforcement Learning for Continuous Control" - https://arxiv.org/pdf/1604.06778.pdf Following algorithms can also be used for this task and their performance can be compared to DDPG.
+Based on [paper](https://arxiv.org/pdf/1604.06778.pdf) "Benchmarking Deep Reinforcement Learning for Continuous Control" I would like to try the following algorithms for this task and compare their performance to DDPG.

 - Trust Region Policy Optimization (TRPO)
 TRPO is a trust region-based policy gradient method.